TheNathannator/PlasticBand/Docs/_Templates/HID Device Base.md

 ### As A Struct

-You may include C/C++ struct representations of the data reports here.
+C/C++ struct representations of the data reports are listed here.

 ```cpp
 // Remove the comments here when done, as these are for tutorial purposes only.